 While your life might be full, do you truly love the pursuits you are fitting into your precious day?
 This is critical to managing the daily grind when you’re juggling multiple priorities.

 ‘It’s a lot of work overall.
-However, I love what I do at work, I enjoy learning and football has always been my passion so I never look at it as if it’s work or a chore.
+However, I loved what I did at work, I enjoyed learning, and football has always been my passion so I never look at it as if it’s work or a chore.
 I really think that mindset helps keep me motivated,’ Jamie explains.

 Even if you’re a master at juggling your time and priorities like Jamie, it’s important to realise that sometimes it’s ok to feel overwhelmed, as long as you can move past it and get back to that feeling of excitement that pursuing a passion brings.

-‘At times it can get too much, but I think that the overwhelmed feeling is a normal emotion to have over a long trimester of study,’ Jamie says.
-‘Assignments and tests all due at the same time can sometimes be overwhelming, but once I pass those hurdles, I realise I’m studying to improve my ability to help others, which is enough motivation for me to keep working towards the finish line,’ he explains.
+‘At times it could get too much, but I think that the overwhelmed feeling is a normal emotion to have over a long trimester of study,’ Jamie says.
+‘Assignments and tests all due at the same time could sometimes be overwhelming, but once I passed those hurdles, I realised I was studying to improve my ability to help others, which was enough motivation for me to keep working towards the finish line,’ he explains.

-Jamie wouldn’t be able to pursue uni study without the help of Deakin’s Cloud Campus.
+Jamie wouldn’t be able to pursue uni study without the help of online study.
 The flexibility around your own timetable lets you decide when and where you can complete your study.
 However, this freedom is fraught with danger.

 ‘The great thing about studying online is that you can work at your own pace.
-There are no set classes.
 This flexibility is what led me to studying online,’ Jamie claims.

 ‘In saying that, you really need to be on top of the work as it can get away from you, especially if you’re not physically attending lectures on campus,’ Jamie says.